Treasures of the Boise Front

 WHAT IS THE BOISE FRONT?

 As used here, the Boise Front covers public open space from the Greenbelt to the forested ridgeline, including Mores Mountain and Robie Creek Road, between Highway 55 and Blacks Creek Road.
+To increase the floristic diversity available on public land within a relatively short drive from downtown Boise, the lands around Lucky Peak Lake are also included, as is the area south of Boise as far as the Kuna-Mora Road.
 Within this area, we are fortunate to have an expanding network of excellent trails that provide access to a rich diversity of botanical “treasures”, some of which occur only in this part of Idaho and nowhere else in the entire world.
-To increase trail options within an hour’s drive of central Boise, this site also includes most of Lucky Peak Reservoir lands, along with selected open spaces in central Ada County (i.e., Black’s Creek and Hubbard reservoirs) north of the Kuna-Mora Road.